vincenzocoia/Interpreting-Regression/README.md

 # Interpreting Regression

-My tutorials for regression analysis, in the form of a bookdown book.

 0. Preamble
 	- Audience
 	- Goals / Problems that we're focussing on solving in this book
+	- Motivating problems and data

 Part 1: Univariate Inference

 1. Distributions
 	- What is a Distribution?
+	- Probabilistic Quantities
+		- Mean
+		- Mode
+		- Median
+		- Quantiles
+		- Prediction Intervals
+		- Variance
 	- Parametric Distributions
-	- Probabilistic Quantities
 2. Estimation
 	- What is an estimator?
 	- The Sampling Distribution